coalton-lang/coalton/docs/intro-to-coalton.md

       (_ False))))
 ```

-The operator `coalton:if` can be used as a shorthand when matching on booleans
+The operator `coalton-library:if` can be used as a shorthand when matching on booleans

 ```lisp
 (coalton-toplevel